fsist/future-streams/README.md

    This may be `Unit` for sinks that have side effects, or it may be something else, such as a hash of all the data passed in.
 The calculated result is available from `Sink.result: Future[R]`.
    Since a `Pipe` is also a `Sink`, pipe segments can also calculate intermediate results.

+## Differences from the previous version of this library

+This is the second version of future-streams, and is a complete redesign from the ground up.
+Without going into too much detail about the old version, these are the major *design* differences:

+1. Not every stream component implements the public Reactive Streams interfaces (Publisher/Subscriber); only explicitly constructed converters do (e.g. `Source.fromPublisher`).
+This allows the internal communication between stream components to be much faster, and to have slightly different semantics from RS.
+2. Synchronous functions and stream components receive first-class support, and are called and combined synchronously, without the expense of scheduling Futures.
+3. There is a separate model or blueprint API (`Source`, `Sink`, `Transform`, `Connector`) and a runtime API (`StateMachine`, `FutureStream`), bridged by the `FutureStreamBuilder`.
+This is done for some of the same reasons as the materialization phase in akka-streams: to allow models to use the expected variance (e.g. `Source[+Out]`), and to reuse models where appropriate.
+4. There is no explicit support for cancellation.
+Asynchronous cancellation with e.g. a CancelToken can be achieved by failing the stream from outside.

 ## Typical use